davidwych/davidwych.github.io/blog/_posts/2025-01-11-AI-Art-Science.md

 A lesser known but perhaps more insidious infiltration of AI/ML is happening in the world of science.
 Researchers have been caught [using Large Language Models (LLMs) to fill in parts of their scientific papers](https://arxiv.org/pdf/2404.01268) and AI/ML methods are being used to [fake scientific figures in ways that are hard to spot using standard fraud-detection techniques](https://scienceintegritydigest.com/).
 Despite getting more positive press, most insidious of all is the rise of AI/ML algorithms as earnest scientific modeling tools.
 Peruse the pages of scientific journals these days and you'll be hard pressed to find an issue that doesn’t include a paper using an AI/ML algorithm as a sort of ersatz scientific model.
 The popular science press is flooded with articles trumpeting the supposed success of AI/ML in fields like medicine, education, and nuclear fusion.
 These models are now so common that researchers and the broader scientifically-engaged public no longer bat an eye.

-I’d argue that we’re watching, across the board, is not just a technological hype cycle but a wholesale abandonment of principle: a deep philosophical battle that we’re all conscripted in.
+I’d argue that what we’re watching, across the board, is not just a technological hype cycle but a wholesale abandonment of principle: a deep philosophical battle that we’re all conscripted in.
 Artists, writers, scientists, the broader public — we're all due for a wake up call.
 We’re in the early stages of this fight, but the machines and their allies are winning.
 <!--more-->

 ---

 While reading a recent [New Yorker piece](https://www.newyorker.com/culture/the-weekend-essay/why-ai-isnt-going-to-make-art) about AI/ML and Art by Ted Chiang I was pleasantly surprised by this definition: